 FAQs on Road Traffic Signs in the Philippines

 Each traffic sign you see on the road is very straightforward and easy to understand.
 Nevertheless, you may still have some questions related to them.
 Hopefully, you’ll find the answers in this section.

 1. Are pavement markings considered road signs?

-Nevertheless, learning these marks is essential since they complement the road signs and add another layer of safety for both drivers and pedestrians.
+Nevertheless, learning these marks is essential since they complement traffic and road signs in the Philippines.
+They add another layer of safety for both drivers and pedestrians.

 - Traverse lines – These include STOP lines and pedestrian intersections.